 If a channel is registered, you can find the founder's nickname by typing /chanserv INFO #channelname.
 The Manager, SOp, and AOp lists of a channel are only visible to channel ops with AOp or higher access.
 Normal users of the channel will not be able to view what level of access a channel operator has on the channel, aside from asking one of the channel ops, of course.

 Channel operators set the topic and purpose of a channel and decide what discussions are allowed in the channel.
 DALnet does not censor what is said in channels.
 Topics that may be offensive to one group of individuals may not be offensive to other groups of individuals.
 If you don't like what is being said in a channel, you can ask a channel operator to moderate the channel's content.
 If the channel operators continue to allow the content, we suggest you leave the channel and find a new one.

 Please speak with another channel operator or the channel's founder if the channel is registered.
 IRC Operators do not handle disputes regarding channel operator behavior.

 IRC Operators do not handle disputes regarding channel operator behavior, including kicks and/or bans.

 Each channel sets their own rules and the ops of that channel decide who to kick and/or ban, and may kick and/or ban anyone for any reason or no reason at all.

-The best way to determine why you were kicked or banned is to contact the specific channel op who made the decision.
-The kick message and channel op's nickname can usually be found by looking through the scrollback history in your status window.
+The best way to determine why you were kicked or banned is to contact the specific channel operator who made the decision.
+The kick message and channel operator's nickname can usually be found by looking through the scrollback history in your status window.